Heavy and Oversized Equipment Transport

 The shipper's insurance covers your shipment for replacement value.
 However, it is recommended to always purchasing additional insurance from third party to be on. safe side.

 There are a variety of shipping options which should make it easy for you to find one that fits your needs.
-Shipping options include, but are not limited to:
+Heavy equipment hauling include, but are not limited to:

 What is Needed for Oversized Equipment Shipping

 All that is needed for heavy equipment moving to run a quote are the outside measurements of what your shipping, weight if possible, and description of what you are shipping.

 If you are shipping a common tractor, or backhoe, or specialized equipment that is sold standardized we can help you find the weight and dimensions from the manufacturer’s website.

 If you do not have complete information yet, contact us anyway with the information that you do have.
 We will guide you through the rest.

 One last item you’ll want to know as you are booking is the actual carrier’s insurance.
 Knowing this information upfront may save you hours of sleep later on if there is a problem.

 Again, if the carrier’s policy looks deficient in any way, we can help you purchase supplementary 3rd party insurance